 The Group does not have a trading book.
-The Group aims to maintain strong capital base so as to maintain investor, creditor and market confidence and to sustain the future development of the business.
-The Central Bank of Bahrain (CBB) sets and monitors capital requirements for the Bank and the group as a whole.
+The Group aims to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain the future development of the business.
+The Central Bank of Bahrain (CBB) sets and monitors capital requirements for the Bank and the Group.
 In implementing current capital requirements CBB requires the Bank and the Group to maintain a prescribed ratio of total capital to total risk-weighted assets.

-The Bank's regulatory capital is analysed into two tiers:
+The Bank's regulatory capital is analyzed into two tiers: